 In the extreme opposite of the country, halfway from between Baracoa and the Yumuri river – on the North coast – there lies another one of those “border” spots.
 In it, some locally known cavers, carrying all sorts of official authorizations, waited for almost an hour under the mid-day sun until the official decided that they could pass towards the Maisi Point.

 The Sabana-Camaguey archipelago, which borders the northern coast of the central provinces, is also prohibited.
-It’s made up of a strip of hotels from Santa Maria Key to Paredon Grande, with very little terrestrial access - some anti-ecological and enormously steep embankments from Caibarien to Turiguano – where vehicles which transport Cubans are carefully searched by police officers, who check to see how many documents people are carrying, or who make them get out of the car and stay there.
+It’s made up of a strip of hotels from Santa Maria Key to Paredon Grande, with very little terrestrial access — some anti-ecological and enormously steep embankments from Caibarien to Turiguano — where vehicles which transport Cubans are carefully searched by police officers, who check to see how many documents people are carrying or make them get out of the car and stay there.
 And you can’t just go in under the pretext of simple tourism.
 If you don’t have a hotel reservation, or if you don’t have any credentials such as being an employee or participant in an already registered event, then you can’t go in.

 The same thing occurs in Sabinal, which is less exploited touristically, and also in Romano Key, the largest and most conserved of the keys.
-As if it wasn’t enough, there is at least one of those small islands which requires a double authorization project: Paredon Grande.
-Any Cuban who gets there must show his/her permits, and since the terrestrial path goes through Coco Key (where in the entrance of Turiguano they already searched through the papers) then it turns out that you would get searched twice.
+As if that wasn’t enough, there is at least one of those small islands which requires a double authorization project: Paredon Grande.
+Any Cuban who gets there must show his/her permits, and since the terrestrial path goes through Coco Key (where at the entrance of Turiguano they already searched through the papers) then it turns out that you would get searched twice.

-But on the Isle of Pines, which still has the official name of “Island of Youth”, it is an even more ironic case.
-Up to well into the 20th century, Cuban sovereignty was not well defined in terms of this rugged area and with regards those supposed North-American colonizers.
+But on the Isle of Pines, which still has the official name of “Island of Youth,” it is an even more ironic case.
+Up to well into the 20th century, Cuban sovereignty was not well defined in terms of this rugged area and with regards to those supposed North-American colonizers.
 And now, in the 21st century, for a national resident to access that minor southern island (the most extensive and inhospitable) it requires even more permits and processes, moreso than a European Union citizen trying to pass from one country to another.
 And let’s not even mention Largo Key, which lies about 100 kilometers to the East: I’ve only been able to see it from an airplane.

 But it isn’t just land that is forbidden.
 There are also bodies of water which surround the island (and which are supposedly considered territorial waters) which the authorities consider to be malignant for Cubans.
-A couple of youths from Smith Key (or “Granma Key” as it is officially known) who are owners of boats which are used to explore the interior bay of Santiago de Cuba, opened their eyes wide in disbelief when I suggested to take a look into the exterior part of the bay, where the Morro Castle starts to rise.
-“That’s forbidden”.
+A couple of youths from Smith Key (or “Granma Key” as it is officially known) who are owners of boats which are used to explore the interior bay of Santiago de Cuba, opened their eyes wide in disbelief when I suggested taking a look into the exterior part of the bay, where the Morro Castle starts to rise.
+“That’s forbidden.”
 And this is a national mandate: any Cuban who is riding upon any sort of water vessel must be heavily armed with authorizations, if not he or she runs the risk of spending the night in a prison.